axelvaldez/radical-companies/_posts/6-how-to/2023-02-05-how-to-create-a-radical-foundation-based-start-up.markdown

 <h1>Result</h1>
  <p>What we are proposing here is you treat capital infusions as a <em><span class="_paradigm">Radical</span> investment</em>.</p>
  <p><span class="_paradigm">Radical</span> investments include paying back the principal and an upside over a certain time.
 It could be 120% over two years, or double after five, or whatever you think is realistic and reasonable.
 Very important: <span class="_paradigm">Radical</span> investments do not include <em>any</em> other powers.
 This won&rsquo;t be a surprise for the friends/family/fools crowd.
 It will most likely be a surprise to traditional <span class="_paradigm">Fiat</span> capital investors; even unacceptable.
-However, a few &ldquo;traditional&rdquo; investors may be inspired enough to go along with a <span class="_paradigm">Radical</span>-investment.
-The guaranteed return may do the trick.</p>
+However, a few &ldquo;traditional&rdquo; investors may be inspired enough to go along with a <span class="_paradigm">Radical</span>-investment.</p>
+ <p>The guaranteed return may do the trick.</p>
  <p>Instead of promising wild returns, you may structure it as a reasonable, even low, guaranteed return plus a percentage of dividends for a fixed period of time.
 This avoids the &ldquo;power forever&rsquo; setup of today.</p>

 <h1>Predictable Recurring Income (PRI)</h1>